HotCakeX/Harden-Windows-Security/Wiki posts/Windows Defender Application Control (WDAC)/WDAC Notes.md

 <br>

-## About double-signed files and FilePublisher level
+## About Double-Signed Files and Filepublisher Level

 Sometimes there are files that are signed by 2 certificates, aka double signed files.